* This is the Professional Version. *

 Some neonates may show withdrawal symptoms if the mother used cocaine shortly before delivery, but symptoms are less common and less severe than for opioid withdrawal, and signs and treatment are the same.

-Mild withdrawal symptoms are treated by a few days of swaddling and soothing care to alleviate the physical overarousal and giving frequent feedings to reduce restlessness.
-With patience, most problems resolve in no more than a week.
-Severe symptoms can be controlled by diluting tincture of opium (which contains 10 mg morphine/mL) 25-fold with water and giving 2 drops (0.1 mL)/kg po q 4 h.
-The dose can be increased by 0.1 mL/kg q 4 h as needed.
-Phenobarbital 0.75 to 1.5 mg/kg po q 6 h may also control withdrawal symptoms.
-Treatment is tapered and stopped over several days or weeks as symptoms subside.
+There are many scoring systems to help quantify the severity of withdrawal ( The Opioid Exposed Newborn: Assessment and Pharmacologic Management ).
+Mild withdrawal symptoms are treated by a few days of swaddling and soothing care to alleviate the physical overarousal and by giving frequent feedings to reduce restlessness.
+With patience, some problems resolve in no more than a week.
+However, up to 80% of infants with NAS require drug treatment, typically using an opioid, sometimes with the addition of clonidine.
+Phenobarbital (0.75 to 1.5 mg/kg po q 6 h) may help but is now considered 2nd-line treatment.
+Treatment is tapered and stopped over several days or weeks as symptoms subside; many infants require up to 5 wk of therapy.

-The incidence of sudden infant death syndrome is greater among infants born to women addicted to opioids but still is < 10/1000 infants, so routine use of home cardiorespiratory monitors is not recommended for these infants.
+The incidence of SIDS is greater among infants born to women addicted to opioids but still is < 10/1000 infants, so routine use of home cardiorespiratory monitors is not recommended for these infants.

 phenobarbitalNo US brand name